juventusz/trx-reconcile-app/README.md

 # Notes
-- Code written using clean architecture, testing would be really easy using dependency injection / mocking on interfaces
+- Code written using clean architecture, testing would be really easy using dependency injection / mocking on interfaces & introduce another bank would be lot easier for scalability
 - Transaction ID will have this pattern:
     [1-4 UNIQUE BANK CODE][5-36 TRX UUID]
 - As for MVP service, all csv data will be load in memory